Chuvashia: Demographics

-The capital (and largest city) is Cheboksary (population 464,000 in 2010).
+The capital and largest city of Chuvashia is Cheboksary, with a population of around 464,000 as of 2010.
 Cheboksary is situated mostly on the southern bank of the Volga in the northern part of the republic (one northern bank district was added in the second part of the 20th century), approximately 650 km east of Moscow.
-Nearby to the east is the next largest city, Novocheboksarsk (population 124,000 in 2010).
+Nearby to the east is the next largest city, Novocheboksarsk, with a population of 124,000 as of 2010.